swaxi/GEOL-QMAPS/README.md

 # WAXI_QF
- QGIS Plugin to help QFIELD usage
+ QGIS Plugin to help QFIELD usage related to the WAXI QFIELD Template: https://zenodo.org/record/7882352

 ## Install
 Save repository to disk as a zip file.
 Use QGIS Plugin Manager to load directly from zip file.